RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/overview.md

 * **Restaking:** This would enable other protocols to benefit from Core Chain’s Bitcoin protection.

 ## Conclusion
-Core DAO represents a significant step forward in the evolution of blockchain technology by effectively merging Bitcoin's robust security framework with the expansive capabilities of smart contracts.
+Core Chain represents a significant step forward in the evolution of blockchain technology by effectively merging Bitcoin's robust security framework with the expansive capabilities of smart contracts.
 It aims to set a new standard for how traditional cryptocurrencies can interact with and benefit from the burgeoning field of decentralized finance.